Home » Archive

 Peru’s protected areas

-In its effort to guard its natural resources the government has created a national system to protect natural areas in order to contribute to the sustainable development of the country.
-Currently it has 61 protected areas that cover 18 million hectares or 14 percent of the national territory.
-These include national parks, national reserves, national sanctuaries, historical sanctuaries, protected rain forests, hunting areas, community reserves and reserved areas.
+In its effort to guard its natural resources the government has created a national system to protect natural areas in order to contribute to the sustainable development of the country. …

 Biodiversity in the Andes

-Each has specialized fauna and flora that have adapted to its conditions.
+Each section of Andes has specialized fauna and flora that have adapted to its conditions.
 At higher levels, 14,000 feet/4,267 meters, few animals and plants can survive because of the lack of oxygen.
 Few people live at this elevation.
 Life at this altitude is scarce and specialized.
 Birds are small and small rodents such as the guinea pigs, native of the Andes, are part of the local population’s diet.
 Trees are almost nonexistent at this level.

 Endangered Animals in the Andes